gorkang/downloadReferences/README.md

   - First, from `https://www.ncbi.nlm.nih.gov/pmc/`

   - If that does not work, we use [scihub.py](https://github.com/zaytoun/scihub.py), a "Python API and command-line tool for Sci-Hub".

+  - If sci-hub does not work, we are out of options, maybe try #ICanHazPDF (see: https://en.wikipedia.org/wiki/ICanHazPDF) :(

 ## Limitations

 The full html version of the paper (including references) needs to be accessible to you.
 Regardless, this will probably miss lots of references, won't work in some/most cases, and can get you IP sent to hell if you abuse it.

-Remember to be kind, and patient (there is  a wait_x parameter in the functions to placate the internet gods).
+Remember to be kind, and patient (there is a `wait_pubmed` & `wait_scihub` parameters in the functions with longish defaults to placate the internet gods).